 Motion Path Animation - Animate Any Object Along a Custom Path

-In this tutorial, you will learn how to create a motion path.
+In this tutorial, you will learn how to animate SVG along path.
 Just by adding the Position animator, you can animate an element along a custom path and change the path's shape by adjusting the beziers.

 You will find a written version of this tutorial below.